blake-regalia/graphy.js/README.md

 <a name="literal.$datatype.parseable" />
 ### literal.$datatype.parseable()

-Returns true if this literal was automatically parsed to its corresponding javascript datatype.
+Returns true if this literal was automatically parsed to its corresponding JavaScript datatype.
 Applies to the following `xsd:` datatypes:
  - string
  - boolean
  - decimal